 "Within a week or so we knew that we had a real special human being here," said Glen Hanlon, Ovechkin's first coach with the Capitals.

 Indeed, in his debut season, Ovechkin had 52 goals and 54 assists, captured the Calder Trophy as the NHL's top rookie and was voted to the First All-Star Team.
-He piled up 46 more goals in his second season before leading the League in both goals (65) and points (112) in his third, winning the Hart Trophy for the first of three times as the League MVP.
+He piled up 46 more goals in his second season before leading the League in goals (65) and points (112) in his third, winning the Hart Trophy as the League MVP for the first of three times.
 Ovechkin's statistical production might be matched only by his intensity the instant his skates hit the ice.

 He loves everything about the game, and it shows.